smileyface12349/wedding-website/README.md

 - Advantages: Fast (except for first load), Code maintainability, Blazor libraries.
 - Disadvantages: Nontrivial first page load time.
 Okay-ish support for older browsers.
-- Best for: Complex client-side logic in specific pages that require lots of interactivity (e.g. RSPV form, registry, admin page).
+- Best for: Complex client-side logic in specific pages that require lots of interactivity (e.g. RSPV form, registry).
 - How to enable: Move the component to `WeddingWebsite.Client` project, then write `@rendermode InteractiveWebAssembly` at the top of the file.

 ### JavaScript